clarketm/UniversalRelayBoilerplate/README.md

 We make our best to support all the features and the examples in working order.
 However, there are a few features that we do not have the resources to maintain and test:

 * Windows support. `urb-tools-windows` contains custom scripts for working on windows, but we do not actively test those as we make changes.
-* DynamDb support. `urb-persister-dynamodb` contains the code for working with AWS DynamoDb, but we do not actively test it as we make changes.
+* DynamoDB support. `urb-persister-dynamodb` contains the code for working with AWS DynamoDB, but we do not actively test it as we make changes.

-PRs for fixing any issues and enhancing the above would be gladly appreciated.
+Pull requests fixing any issues and enhancing the above would be highly appreciated and merged.

-# Updates and Announcements

-Please follow [@CodeFoundries](https://twitter.com/CodeFoundries) and [our blog](http://codefoundries.com/blog/) if you are interested in news about the boilerplate.